junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Missouri lights up five candles in the center matching each corner while answering.
 "The air, the earth, the fire, the water.
 All the basic elements.
 And this is your door."
 She points at the eye.
 "The seance is actually quite simple, the difficult part is to find him and talk to him, if he is willing to show."

-"That reminds me, the accident last time, Cas's true form burned that friend of mine's eyes out."
-Dean admits, a little guiltily, looking at the symbol of the eye again, remembering Pamela's scream and the fire bursting out of her sockets.
+"That reminded me, the accident last time, Cas's true form burned that friend of mine's eyes out."
+Dean admits, a little guiltily, looking at the symbol of the eye again, remembering Pamela's scream and the fire bursting out of her sockets, the fake white eyeballs she had to use later.
 "Probably don't look at him directly then."

 But still, somehow, his mind wanders afar, wondering what it is that Pamela really saw -- a figure as tall as the Chrysler Building like Cas once so casually slipped?
 A light as bright and burning hot as the sun which is why no human should face him directly?
 If there has to have one good thing from that blindness, he hopes Pamela at least had the chance to see the most bright and beautiful thing in the whole universe before losing the sight.